canuckbear/firmware-toolkit/migrated/migrated/move_me/ansible-roles/README.md

   * os (operating system and unix system itself)
   * network
   * security
+  * sysop (administration tasks such as backups)
   * webapps (web and remote software applications)
   * xde (X Desktop Environment)
+  * srv (service or server, a service runs on a server)
 * The software ***functionality***
   * Definitions coming soon...